Admission Requirements for Genetic Counseling

 National Match Service

-All genetic counseling programs are now participating in a National Match Service, an electronic genetic counseling match.
-Applicants must first register for the Match with NMS before applying to participating programs as the NMS identifier is required for the application.
 Once admission interviews are complete, both applicants and programs will submit ranked lists of preferred placements prior to the final deadline.
 A computerized matching algorithm will determine final placements.
-This Match list will be released both to applicants and programs simultaneously.
+This Match list will be released both to applicants and programs simultaneously in April.
 The results of the Match are binding.

 For more information on this process, please visit the National Match Service page.